Who We Are

 We think the local origin and distinctiveness of plants isn’t just important for biodiversity, but also culturally.
 Over the last century in the UK we have destroyed swathes of our most important and attractive habitats, including almost all of our wildflower meadows.
 Orchards, ponds, wetlands, hedges, woodland - these should be beautiful elements of our landscape, teeming with life.
 This is a terrible - and continuing - loss for all of us.
 We spend too much time worrying about small numbers of charismatic fauna, and not enough on the nuts and bolts of our ecosystems.
 We should be concentrating on reversing destruction and fragmentation of habitat.

 People just aren't aware of the collapse in biodiversity associated with the continuing loss of these habitats.
 Compared to climate change - a related isue, of course - it has been a small story in the media until recently.
 Part of what we do is to get this message out.

 It's difficult for them to know what to do to reverse this decline.
 Sometimes plants for sale are grown using pesticides which then harm the insects feeding from them.
 The wildflower seed business is opaque and unregulated; quality and provenance vary enormously.
 “Native” trees and hedging are routinely sourced from Europe, as are British fruit tree varieties.
 Native pond plants are often contaminated by invasive non-native weeds.

 We sell people the right plants and seeds, from the right suppliers.
 We're now a significant customer for some of these typically small, family run businesses.

 We have close links to a number of specialist science based UK conservation charities, who we also help promote.
 Their work is as important as it is underfunded.
 Increasingly, we try to amplify their messages about good practice on social media.
-We donate half of profits from online retail sales to these kind of NGOs, as well as to community planting and seeding schemes on application.
+We donate some of our profits to these kind of NGOs, as well as to community planting and seeding schemes on application.